rdlester/hermes/introAndTutorial.md

 While the topics we've covered so far allow you to create a fully self-sufficient universe that runs on its own, we still haven't discussed how to add one last essential ingredient to a game: interaction.
 Games need to provide the player a meaningful set of interactions they can use to alter the universe.
 In Hermes, user input and interaction is handled with the `PostOffice`, which manages interaction between the game World and the real world.

 The PostOffice collects three types of messages.
 The first two are types familiar to anyone who's used a computer: mouse and keyboard.
-The last type is OSC, which are messages sent over a network using the simple [Open Sound Control](http://opensoundcontrol.org/introduction-osc) protocol.
+Tinsohe last type is OSC, which are messages sent over a network using the simple [Open Sound Control](http://opensoundcontrol.org/introduction-osc) protocol.
 For the purposes of this tutorial, we'll stick to mouse and keyboard messages.
 Then, once every update, the PostOffice dispatches all the messages it has collected on the World's signal.
 Your Beings can receive messages once they've "subscribed" to a message type.

 Why do you need to use the PostOffice instead of using the standard Processing keyboard and mouse methods?
 First, using the PostOffice allows you to reliably detect all keyboard and mouse messages, even ones that happen simultaneously, something that is rather difficult to do in Processing.
 Second (and more importantly), the PostOffice synchronizes with the rest of the World, ensuring that input messages are always processed at the same time during an update of the World.
-This prevents un-deterministic behavior caused by input from occurring in your game.
-So: don't use standard Processing input handling or your game might break!
+This prevents non-deterministic behavior caused by input timing from occurring in your game.
+So: don't use standard Processing input handling or your game might do weird things!

-With all this in mind, let's turn back to our demo World and make it interactive!
+With all this in mind, let's turn back to our demo World and make it interactive.

+First, we need to subscribe our Squares to Key and Mouse messages.
+Add the following lines to the end of `addSquare` in `GlitchyGroup`:

+	_world.subscribe(s, POConstants.UP);
+	_world.subscribe(s, POConstants.RIGHT);
+	_world.subscribe(s, POConstants.DOWN);
+	_world.subscribe(s, POConstants.LEFT);
+	_world.subscribe(s, POConstants.Button.LEFT);

+The `subscribe` function in `World` will tell the PostOffice to subscribe an object to the specified type of message.
+The first argument is always the subscriber.
+The next arguments specify the messages the subscriber requires using constants from `POConstants`.
+The first four lines of the example subscribe the Square to messages sent by the arrow keys on the Keyboard.
+The last line subscribes the Square to messages sent by left clicks on the Mouse.
+However, we don't want our Square to be notified of every left mouse click; the Square only needs to know when it is clicked on itself.
+We can ask the PostOffice to send location-dependent Mouse messages by altering this last line to:

+	_world.subscribe(s, POConstants.Button.LEFT, s.getShape());

+Now, the PostOffice will only notify the subscribing Square of left button clicks when the click happens on it.

+Now that the PostOffice is sending messages to the Squares, we need to tell the Squares what to do with the messages.
+Start by adding `_up`, `_right`, `_down`, and `_left` boolean variables to `GlitchySquare`, and set them all to `false` in the constructor.
+Now, add the following code to `GlichySquare`:

+	public void receive(KeyMessage m) {
+	  int code = m.getKeyCode();
+	  if (m.isPressed()) {
+	    if (code == POConstants.UP) {
+	      _up = true;
+	    }
+	    else if (code == POConstants.RIGHT) {
+	      _right = true;
+	    }
+	    else if (code == POConstants.DOWN) {
+	      _down = true;
+	    }
+	    else if (code == POConstants.LEFT) {
+	      _left = true;
+	    }
+	  }
+	  else {
+	    if (code == POConstants.UP) {
+	      _up = false;
+	    }
+	    else if (code == POConstants.RIGHT) {
+	      _right = false;
+	    }
+	    else if (code == POConstants.DOWN) {
+	      _down = false;
+	    }
+	    else if (code == POConstants.LEFT) {
+	      _left = false;
+	    }
+	  }
+	}

+	public void receive(MouseMessage m) {
+	  currentWorld.delete(this);
+	}

+Subscribers receive messages through `receive` methods; all message handling should go in these.
+Each `receive` method handles one type of message: a KeyMessage, a MouseMessage, a MouseWheelMessage, or an OscMessage.
+This type is specified by the type of the parameter given as an argument to `receive`.
+Above, the first `receive` function handles KeyMessages and the second handles MouseMessages.

+In our KeyMessage handler, we start by obtaining the KeyCode from